aperturerobotics/bifrost/README.md

 [quic-go]: https://github.com/lucas-clemente/quic-go

-The HandleMounedStream directive contains incoming protocol and peer info.
+The HandleMountedStream directive contains incoming protocol and peer info.
 The appropriate controller for the protocol responds to the directive and handles the incoming stream.
 This decouples the transport layers from the protocols.